ShawnDriscoll/Cython-Exercises/README.rst

 **Cython Exercises**
 ====================

-This will be a collection of the **Cython Exercises** that I'm doing from the O'Reilly Cython Programming in Python book.
+This will be a collection of the **Cython Exercises** that I'm doing from the O'Reilly Cython: A Guide for Python Programmers book.

 Requirements
 ------------